spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

     - Reinterpreting invalid data at comptime?
 Reference [#12468](https://github.com/ziglang/zig/issues/12468) [#11734](https://github.com/ziglang/zig/pull/11734)
 2. @kubkon
     - demo of the incremental COFF linker
+    - issue with libstd and `File` abstraction I bumped into while working on the COFF linker and getting all tests passing on Windows: [#12783](https://github.com/ziglang/zig/issues/12783)

 ## 2022-08-25